How Did Colonists React to the Townshend Acts? The Story Behind Colonial Resistance

 The Escalation: From Protests to Violence

 In June 1768, a customs collector named John Malcolm was attacked by a crowd after he allegedly beat a local merchant with a cane.
-A few months later, in November, a mob in Boston destroyed the home of a customs official named John Hutchinson (though he happened to be away at the time).
+So a few months later, in November, a mob in Boston destroyed the home of a customs official named John Hutchinson (though he happened to be away at the time).
 These were warning signs that things were spiraling.

 The Gaspée Affair